Test circuit

 Typical directivity plot

-Directional characteristic and opening angle of focused and multi-use transducers
+Directional characteristics and opening angle of the three transducer types

 Schematischer Signalverlauf Ultraschallwandler